*This post may contain affiliate links. Please see my disclosure for more details!*

 - Melt your white chocolate until smooth - I do this in the microwave.
 Leave it to cool for about 10 minutes.

-- Add your cream cheese, icing sugar and vanilla to a bowl and whisk till smooth.
+- Add your cream cheese, icing sugar and vanilla to a bowl and whisk until smooth.

 - Add in your cooled white chocolate, and whisk again.

-- Add in your double cream, and whisk again till thick.
+- Add in your double cream, and whisk again until thick.
 Alternatively, whisk your cream separately to soft peaks, and fold into the other mixture.

 - Once thick, dollop in your biscoff spread - fold through with a spatula briefly so it swirls through the mixture!